 In collaboration with head coaches and athletic administrative

-and academically qualified student-athletes, scouts opponents,
+and academically qualified student-athletes, scouting opponents,

-citizenship on and off the playing field.
+importance of good citizenship on and off the playing field.

 - Coaches team members individually and in groups, and